 “The mountains are my home.
 With bark hat and wooden clogs I walk… once you see through transience and illusion, the joys of roaming free are wonderful indeed!” – Hanshan, 9th century Buddhist poet

 Precious few visitors to Big Sur (Esselen tribal territory) receive the blessings and beauty that wait patiently just beyond the coast.
-We are pleased to offer you a rare opportunity to expand your awareness of self and nature on a guided, Zen centered, multi-day backpacking trip through the sacred and majestic backcountry of Big Sur, California.
-Together with an intimate group (three guides and up to nine participants), you will journey from the rugged coast, through the expansive and biodiverse Ventana Wilderness, to the remote and sublime Tassajara Zen Mountain Center.
+We are pleased to offer you a rare opportunity to expand your awareness of self, nature, and the Dharma on a guided, Zen centered, multi-day backpacking trip through the sacred and majestic backcountry of Big Sur, California.
+Together with an intimate group (three guides and no more than twelve participants), you will journey from the rugged coast, through the expansive and biodiverse Ventana Wilderness, to the remote and sublime Tassajara Zen Mountain Center.

 When we cross the threshold of the backcountry together, we enter into the ancient and culturally universal practice of pilgrimage.
-We will carry only what we need, walk with presence and wonder, and gather meaning from our inner and outer landscapes.
-Paying attention to what arises on the trail and in our minds, we will cultivate intimacy with self and place.
+And we become initiates in the great legacy of Buddhist wilderness practice.
+On this pilgrimage we will carry only what we need, walk with presence and wonder, and gather meaning from our inner and outer landscapes.
+Paying attention to what arises on the trail and in our minds, we will cultivate intimacy with self, place, and practice.

 About Tassajara Zen Mountain Center